 Sunbathe on Hapuna Beach.
 This is probably the most popular beach on the Big Island and for good reason.
 It’s large, stunningly beautiful, and perfect for swimming.

 Discover Kua Bay (Manini’owali Beach).
 This stunning white sand beach is beautiful and a bit secluded.

 Learn to surf (or paddleboard).
 Book a private or small group surf lesson and you’ll be surprised how quickly they’ll have you standing up on the board and catching waves!

 Visit the Puako Petroglyph Archaeological Field.
 Hike the 1.5 mile Malama Trail to view petroglyphs, some of which date back to the 16th century!

 Walk in Kamehameha’s footsteps at Pu’ukohala Heiau National Historic Park.
 This temple was built in 1790 right before Kamehameha the Great set out to conquer the neighboring islands.

-Feeling a little overwhelmed with trying to plan the perfect Big Island itinerary?
+Feeling a little overwhelmed with trying to plan the perfect Hawaii itinerary?
 I’ve got just the thing for you!

-Big Island Bound!
-I’ve put together the BEST Big Island itineraries you’ll find anywhere!
-These are the itineraries I use on my trips to the Big Island (plus a few tweaks because hindsight is 20/20 right?) and they’re perfect for first time and repeat visitors who want to see the very best of the Big Island.
+Hawaii Bound!
+I’ve put together the BEST Hawaii itineraries you’ll find anywhere!
+These are the itineraries I use on my trips to Hawaii (plus a few tweaks because hindsight is 20/20 right?) and they’re perfect for first time and repeat visitors who want to see the very best of each of the Hawaiian Islands.

 Check it out here.